coder-arch-15/National-Digital-Health-Portal/README.md

 <h3><b>Solution</b></h3>
 <ul>
     <li>
-        The Project works with the making a centralized digital health record.
+        The Project works with the making of a centralized digital health record.
     </li>
     <li>
         Unique digital IDs will provide a single source of health information for the patients, government and healthcare providers through interoperable health records.